vvscode/docs/docs/verification/verification-for-android/verification-android-first-time-setup.md

 ---
 title: First time setup
+excerpt: >-
-excerpt: 'Setup phone number verification in Android for the first time with the Sinch Verification SDK.
-Verify through SMS and/or flash calls.'
+  Setup phone number verification in Android for the first time with the Sinch Verification SDK.
+Verify through SMS and/or flash calls.
 next:
   pages:
     - verification-android-the-verification-process